FoundationDB/fdb-kubernetes-operator/e2e/README.md

 - [test_operator_velocity](./test_operator_velocity)

 Those are all test suites labeled with the `pr` or the `nightly` label.
+You can run those test suites with: `make -kj -C e2e nightly-tests`

 ### Tests that are not run regularly